Introduction to code versioning with git¶

 schedule:

-in each code cell to work into another directorytutoriel_git
+• the docker container binding need to use cd ${PWD}/xxx in each code cell to work into another directory

 │ └── README.md